Langer sets sights on third Senior Open Championship victory

 “I would be thrilled to be in the hunt for the Championship coming down the last nine holes and win the trophy, but I doubt anyone is going to win by that margin this year.”

-Langer is one of potentially 11 former European and United States Ryder Cup Captains in line to tee it up at the Senior Open Championship, including José María Olazábal, Paul McGinley, Colin Montgomerie and home favourite Ian Woosnam.
+Langer is one of potentially 11 former European and the United States Ryder Cup Captains in line to tee it up at the Senior Open Championship, including José María Olazábal, Paul McGinley, Colin Montgomerie and home favourite Ian Woosnam.

 Paul Broadhurst, a member of Europe’s 1991 Ryder Cup team, will defend the Senior Claret Jug which he won at Carnoustie last year when the Senior Open returns to the links of Royal Porthcawl, Wales.